Rudxain/zigzagfor/README.md

 ## Disclaimer
 This repo is temporary, because I'll port it to Python.
 I no longer support JS.
 I'll delete this repo at any time without warning

+Perhaps I should create a branch for Py?
+But then, I'll have to rename the repo to zigzagfor.py